 Recently I have felt a tugging to pray for and over my children more.
-We take them to church almost every Sunday and they see my husband and me serve in various ministries around the church but lately I have felt that my prayer life leaves a lot to be desired.
+My husband and I take them to church almost every Sunday and they see us serve in various ministries around the church but lately I have felt that my prayer life leaves a lot to be desired.

 We pray at the “typical” times.
 Before dinner and before bed (sometimes) but, if I am being perfectly honest, life is just busy and I am too tired or too distracted to take the time to stop and do it more often.
 A very poor excuse, I know, but the only one I’ve got.